White County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the DDS, proving that you have the minimum required liability insurance coverage.
-This is often required after a DUI conviction.
+• Filing an SR-22 form with the DDS, which is a certificate of financial responsibility from your insurance company.
+This indicates that you have the required minimum liability insurance coverage.

-• Classes/Programs That Must Be Completed: Georgia law requires that you complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) after a DUI conviction.
-You may also be required to complete additional treatment programs as ordered by the court.
+• Classes/Programs That Must Be Completed: You will likely be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) and any other substance abuse treatment programs recommended by a clinical evaluation.

 Special Programs